optimusz/multimerch/readme.txt

 	Make sure your payment modules are configured to set order statuses to the ones you specify as "credit".

+	Note, that "Product Sold" emails will only be sent for orders having one of the "credit order statuses", e.g. only if the seller receives a positive transaction to his balance.

 	Withdrawals
 	---------------